↑

 Get Outside

-Get some fresh air: spend time outside in the fresh air as often as you can!
+Get some fresh air: spend time outside in the fresh air as often as possible!

 Even a few minutes can help.

-Fresh air rejuvenates your lungs and leeches away tension in your muscles.
+Fresh air rejuvenates your lungs and relaxes tension in your muscles.
 So breathe deeply and pay attention to the beautiful colors around you.

-Try this: spend a few minutes activating your 5 senses:
+Try this: spend a few minutes activating your 5 senses while you are outdoors:

 1. Listen for sounds of nature.
 (Do you hear any birds or insects?)

 2. Inhale and notice what you smell.
 (Do you smell flowers?
-Fresh cut grass?)
+Fresh cut grass?
+Pine trees?)

-I know you hear that all of the time.
-So don’t be intimidated if you currently don’t run or go to the gym because you hate to exercise.
-Just move around a little – that’s all you need to do!
+So don’t be intimidated if you don’t run or go to the gym because you hate exercising.

-It’ll improve your mood because it releases endorphins in your body and makes you feel good about yourself.
+It’ll improve your mood because it releases endorphins and makes you feel good about yourself.
 In addition, research shows that exercising regularly can lower a person’s perceived stress by up to 50%!

 Exercise completes the stress cycle.
 There is a lot of science in the statement ‘exercise reduces stress’!